hdShang/arxiv-daily/docs/cs-CV/2025-06-04/papers/250604106v1-globalbuildingatlas-an-open-global-and-complete-dataset-of-building-.md

 ---
 layout: default
-title: GlobalBuildingAtlas: An Open Global and Complete Dataset of Building Polygons, Heights and LoD1 3D Models
+title: "GlobalBuildingAtlas: An Open Global and Complete Dataset of Building Polygons, Heights and LoD1 3D Models"
 ---

 # GlobalBuildingAtlas: An Open Global and Complete Dataset of Building Polygons, Heights and LoD1 3D Models